 We continue to learn about the health benefits of Novo Nordisk's GLP-1 treatments, outside of obesity and diabetes.
 The company's SELECT trial demonstrated that its GLP-1 molecule semaglutide significantly reduced the risk of major cardiovascular events by 20% in overweight or obese patients without diabetes.
-Furthermore, its FLOW trial demonstrated that semaglutide led to a 24% reduction in kidney disease progression and cardiovascular and kidney death in patients with type 2 diabetes and chronic kidney disease.
+Furthermore, according to www.FiercePharma.com, Novo's FLOW trial demonstrated that semaglutide led to a 24% reduction in kidney disease progression and cardiovascular and kidney death in patients with type 2 diabetes and chronic kidney disease.
 Elsewhere, in the cardiovascular space, the company has acquired ocedurenone, a medication for uncontrolled hypertension.
 The company is also growing its offering in rare blood disorders.
 We are the excited about the additional health benefits that patients may experience from Novo Nordisk's treatments.